Mistrust: When uncertainty leads to emotional distance

 But if you talk things out and understand how it came about, the emotional distance between you will not be quite so great.
 However, this does not undo the breach of trust.
 You need time to get closer again, or you may even decide against it completely.

-You will probably also think about whether it was up to you.
+You will probably also think about whether it was you.
 Did you do something wrong?
 Did you deserve this breach of trust?
-What can you change so that something like this doesn't happen to you in the future?
-And you're already stuck in your mental carousel.
-You devise a plan to protect yourself even better and develop an ever more pronounced distrust.
-You increase your distance to your fellow human beings and emotional closeness becomes a foreign word to you.
-Sooner or later, you may even reach a point where you no longer know how to turn off your distrust and open up.
+What can you change so that something like this doesn't happen to you again in the future?
+And you're already sitting in your Thought carousel firmly.
+You devise a plan to protect yourself even better and develop an ever more pronounced mistrust.
+You increase your distance from other people and emotional closeness becomes a foreign concept to you.
+Sooner or later, you may even reach a point where you no longer know how to stop mistrusting others and open up.

 Interpersonal relationships become a challenge